 How to Visit Saint-Malo

-You have to make two visits to Saint-Malo, one is by the wall and another walking through the historic center.
+You have to make two visits to Saint-Malo, one is by the wall and another is walking through the historic center.

 A large granite wall surrounds the historic center of Saint-Malo and has several accesses to enjoy the city from above.
 In this post, I will tell you about the tour of the wall and other interesting info.
 Let’s start!

 Best Things To Do in Saint-Malo, The Pirate City